wiggi/fairbrix-0.6.3/README.md

 Notes:

--You will also need to distribute mingwm10.dll along with the executable(s).
+ - You will also need to distribute mingwm10.dll along with the executable(s).
--Only use DLLs from the C:\Qt\4.8.4\bin and C:\MinGW\bin folder.
+ - Only use DLLs from the C:\Qt\4.8.4\bin and C:\MinGW\bin folder.
- (DLLs with same name from other folders crash the executable) -Keep Qt 4.8.4 installed. (optional but recommended)
+   (DLLs with same name from other folders crash the executable)
+ - Keep Qt 4.8.4 installed. (optional but recommended)

 Development process